voltrb/volt/Readme.md

 ## Reactive Models

 Because all models provided by Volt are wrapped in a ReactiveValue, you can register listeners on them and be updated when values change.
 You can also call methods on their values and get updates when the source's change.
 Bindings also setup listeners.
 Models should be the main place you store all data in Volt.
-While you can use ReactiveValue's manually, most of the time you will want to just use something like the page model.
+While you can use ReactiveValue's manually, most of the time you will want to just use something like the controller model.

 ## Model Events